Dr. Roth-Hanania Ronit

 School of Behavioral Sciences

-development of empathy during infancy, the impact of parenting (maternal mentalization, maternal empathy) during pregnancy and following child birth on infants’ development of empathy and ToM, early detection of Autism Spectrum Disorder during infancy, the impact of early intervention.
+The impact of parenting (maternal mentalization, maternal empathy) during pregnancy and following child birth on infants’ development of empathy and ToM

 For several years, Dr. Roth-Hanania has served as the head psychologist at the Child Development Center, at Sheba Medical Center Tel Hashomer, and as a senior developmental psychologist in the public service.
 Dr. Roth-Hanania’s areas of expertise are infant development, infant assessment and evaluation, early detection of ASD, and early intervention.
 Dr. Roth-Hanania is leading a comprehensive longitudinal research project focusing on the impact of maternal mentalization and empathy on infant development of empathy and ToM (EMI Project) and has been principal investigator in several large scale funded research projects focusing on the early development of empathy (BSF supported) and using empathic markers in infancy as prodromal signs of ASD.